 Grow enough of your brand new sourdough to make a loaf of bread!

-If you don't want to go through the process of creating a sourdough starter, there are commercial products available which give good results and can get you up and baking faster.
+If you don't want to go through the process of creating a sourdough starter, there are commercial products (like Escarpment Lab's very own Sourdough Starter Culture!) available which give good results and can get you up and baking faster.
 You may also have a neighbour with a sourdough starter, so ask around!

 OK!
 So now that you’ve got a sourdough starter (either through our do-it-yourself guide, or from a generous friend), the next question becomes: how do I take care of this thing?
 To many, a sourdough starter becomes like a pet, requiring constant feeding and attention.
 There are even sourdough hotels where people can drop off their doughy pets while out of town.
 However, there are ways to make caring for a sourdough starter easy, and my goal here is to downgrade the level of maintenance from a house pet to a house plant.
 Really!
 Just like that neglected spider plant in the corner, with the right care your sourdough can be ignored for weeks at a time too.